 Putting it simply; MagSafe is the same as Qi but with a ring of magnets that create a magnetic suction between your device and your charger.
 For example; if you were using an in-car charger that your phone is connected to, MagSafe would keep your phone connected to that charger through its magnetic ring so that it doesn't fall off whilst driving.

-It's important to note that if your phone does have MagSafe, you will need to buy a MagSafe case or remove your case when using compatible charges and accessories or the magnetic suction won't work.
-Using an ordinary case will block the magnetic connection between your phone and your charger.
+It's important to note that if your phone does have MagSafe, you will need to buy a MagSafe case or remove your case when using compatible charges and accessories or the magnetic suction will be compromised.
+Using an ordinary case will block some of the the magnetic connection between your phone and your charger.

 Your MagSafe phone is only compatible with other MagSafe accessories, so you won’t find strange bits of metal attaching themselves or interfering with your device.

-MagSafe is a game-changer when it comes to convenience not only can you attach a battery and walk around whilst your phone is charging, knowing your charger is held firmly in place but you can connect it to a wireless charging dock suspended and rotate to any angle to suit you.
-In the car simply drop onto the charging mount and it will instantly start charging as well as securely holding the phone in place when you arrive simply grab the phone and go.
+MagSafe is a game-changer when it comes to convenience, having a perfect alignment every time assures a guaranteed charge.
+You can attach a battery and walk around whilst your phone is charging, or connect it to a charging dock & suspend and rotate to any angle that suits you.
+In the car simply drop onto the charging mount and it will instantly start charging as well as securely holding the phone in place, when you arrive simply grab the phone and go.